ErikKarlkvist/OpenSourcePlatform/README.md

 6. A window will open in your default browser.
 If nothing happens, go to "localhost:3000" in your browser.
 7. Happy coding!

+# Generate mock data
+There are a few scripts available to both create mock data from your database and fill your database with mock data.
+This section explains how to create data for your project.

+### Genererate auth
+You don't have to generate auth users in order for the firestore mock data to work, but if you want to generate them, here's how:

+1. You have to install the [Firebase CLI](https://firebase.google.com/docs/hosting/quickstart#install-the-firebase-cli).
+You can do this in the terminal by typing "npm install -g firebase-tools"
+2. Run the command "firebase login" and connect your machine to firebase
+3. Edit the file ".firebaserc" in app/ and replace the "default"-key with the name of your firebase repository (with lower case letter)
+4. Run the command "npm run copy-users"
+5. The users should be copied to your database.
+Check the "authentication" tab in firebase to see all users.